 Required Prior Accomplishments - Experience - Skills

-- Bachelor’s Degree with an emphasis in contracts, or in Business, or Supply Chain Management or paralegal or equivalent degree
+- Bachelor’s Degree with an emphasis in contracts, or in Business, or Supply Chain Management or Juris Doctor or equivalent degree

 - A minimum of 5 years’ experience in a similar role; skilled in the negotiation and establishment of contractual arrangements for goods and services.